Dan0sz/host-webfonts-locally/readme.txt

 = The stylesheet isn't loaded?
 What's going on? =

 OMGF enqueues the stylesheet into WordPress' head.
-If the stylesheet isn't loaded, this probably means your theme isn't implementing the wp_head() function into it's header section.
+If the stylesheet isn't loaded, this probably means your theme isn't implementing the wp_head() function correctly in its header section.

 = Does this plugin support Multi Site?
 I'm getting CORS errors! =